Theodore E. Chandler: Pacific campaigns

-Shortly thereafter, Rear Admiral Chandler was given command of Battleship Division 2 (BatDiv 2) of the Pacific Fleet.
+Shortly thereafter, Chandler was given command of Battleship Division 2 (BatDiv 2) of the Pacific Fleet, comprising USS Tennessee, USS California, and USS Pennsylvania.

 He reported for duty on October 2 in time to command his ships—part of Rear Admiral Jesse B. Oldendorf's bombardment group—during the Leyte invasion and helped to repulse the Japanese southern attack group—Vice Admirals Shoji Nishimura's Force "C" and Kiyohide Shima's 2d Striking Force—in the Surigao Strait phase of the Battle for Leyte Gulf.

 On December 8, 1944, Rear Admiral Chandler was shifted to command of CruDiv 4 and flew his flag above USS Louisville.
 During the voyage from Leyte to Lingayen for the invasion of Luzon, Chandler's cruisers came under heavy Japanese air attacks—mostly by kamikazes.

-Late in the afternoon of January 5, 1945, a group of sixteen kamikazes swooped in on the force then about 100 miles (200 km) from Manila Bay.
-One of the four successful kamikazes crashed into Rear Admiral Chandler's flagship USS Louisville at her number No. 2 main battery 8-inch 55 caliber gun, putting it out of commission, but continued her bombarding mission and downed several planes.
+Late in the afternoon of January 5, 1945, a group of sixteen kamikazes swooped in on the force, then about 100 miles (200 km) from Manila Bay.
+One of the four successful kamikazes crashed into Rear Admiral Chandler's flagship USS Louisville at her number No. 2 main battery 8-inch 55 caliber gun, putting it out of commission, but she continued her bombarding mission and downed several planes.
 On January 6, 1945, the cruiser suffered more severely during a second attack.
 At 17:30, another kamikaze plunged into the cruiser's starboard side at the signal bridge, where explosives wrought havoc.
-Rear Admiral Chandler jumped from the bridge to the signal bridge though horribly burned by gasoline flames, Chandler helped deploy fire hoses alongside enlisted men to stop the flames and then waited his turn for first aid with those same ratings.
+Rear Admiral Chandler jumped from the bridge to the signal bridge.
+Though horribly burned by gasoline flames, Chandler helped deploy fire hoses alongside enlisted men to stop the flames and then waited his turn for first aid with those same ratings.
 The admiral, his lungs scorched very severely, was beyond help.
 He died the next day, January 7, 1945, in spite of the efforts of the medical department.

 Chandler was posthumously awarded a Navy Cross (for Lingayen Gulf), a Silver Star (for Surigao Strait) and an Army Distinguished Service Medal (from General Douglas MacArthur) Admiral Chandler was buried at sea, and is listed on the Tablets of the Missing at the Manila Philippines National Cemetery.